Evangelical Lutheran Church of Ingria

 The Evangelical Lutheran Church of Ingria (Евангелическо-лютеранская церковь Ингрии, Yevangelichesko-lyuteranskaya tserkov Ingriyi; Inkerin evankelis-luterilainen kirkko; also the Church of Ingria) is a Lutheran church of the Scandinavian tradition in Russia.
-It is the second largest Lutheran church in Russia (behind the Evangelical Lutheran Church in Russia and the Other States), with 90 congregations and 15,000 members, and is active mostly in Ingria and Karelia.
+By 2020 it was the second largest Lutheran church in Russia (behind the Evangelical Lutheran Church in Russia and the Other States), with 90 congregations and 15,000 members, and was active mostly in Ingria and Karelia.

+It is one of six Lutheran denominations in Russia.

 History

+During the 1600s, the area of Ingria (or Ingermanland) covered the edges of Finland, Estonia, Sweden and Russia.
+Many Finnish-speaking people moved to Ingria and formed a group who followed the Lutheran denomination of the Christian faith; they came to be known as Ingrian Finns.

+The ELCIR was founded in 1611.

 Russian Imperial era

 By the time that the Russians had retaken Ingria in 1721 following the Great Northern War, 28 Lutheran parishes had been established.
 In 1734, Empress Anna Ioannovna presented the Scandinavian-Lutheran community with a plot of land in Nevsky Prospekt, where a wooden church dedicated to Saint Anna was built.
 In 1767, the Church of Saint Mary in Saint Petersburg was constructed, and it became the central church for Finns in Russia.
 On July 20, 1819, Emperor Alexander I issued a decree for the creation of an official Evangelical-Lutheran see, to which all Lutheran parishes of the Russian Empire would be subordinate.
-And in January 1820, at the invitation of Alexander I, a Finnish bishop named Zacarias Signeus from the city of Porvoo had arrived in St. Petersburg.
+In January 1820, at the invitation of Alexander I, a Finnish bishop named Zacarias Signeus from the city of Porvoo had arrived in St. Petersburg.
 With the help of Archbishop Jakob Tengström of Finland, the bishop began to reorganize the church life of both St. Petersburg and throughout Russia.
 However, the death of Alexander I prevented the goal of reorganizing the Lutheran Church from being accomplished.
 In a law signed by Nicholas I on December 28, 1832, there was no mention of the historical episcopate.
 The Narva Synod was abolished and the role of management in the Lutheran church was occupied primarily by the Germans.

+By 1900, ecclesiastical law stated that Lutheran churches could only preach in Finnish, and the denomination helped to preserve the language in the region for many years.